-Lewy body disease is one of the most common forms of dementia and is caused by the degeneration and death of nerve cells in the brain.
-It affects more than 100,000 Australians and, while both men and women can develop the disease, it’s more common in men.
+Lewy body dementia affects more than 100,000 Australians each year and is one of the most common forms of dementia.
+It is caused by the degeneration and death of nerve cells in the brain and, while both men and women can develop the disease, it’s more common in men.

 The name ‘Lewy body’ refers to the presence of abnormal spherical structures, called Lewy bodies, which develop inside nerve cells and are thought to contribute to brain cell death.

-The disease causes gradual brain damage and occurs when there is an unusual build-up of a protein called alphasynuclein in brain cells.
+The disease is a type of progressive dementia due to the gradual brain damage that occurs when there is an unusual build-up of a protein called alpha-synuclein in brain cells.
 This can cause changes in movement, thinking and behaviour.

 Lewy body dementia is similar to Alzheimer’s disease in many ways and in the past it has been difficult to distinguish the two.
 Only recently has it been accepted as a disease in its own right.

 What's the difference between Lewy body dementia and Alzheimer's disease?

 Lewy body dementia and Alzheimer's disease can appear similar in the early stages, and it is not uncommon for someone with Lewy body dementia to be mistakenly diagnosed with Alzheimer's at first.

 The main differences between the two are as follows:

 - Lewy body dementia is caused by abnormal deposits of proteins called Lewy bodies in the brain, whereas Alzheimer's disease is caused by the abnormal build-up of proteins called amyloid in the brain and the abnormal formation of a protein called tau that blocks nerve signals.

 - Lewy body dementia symptoms typically appear around age 50 but can start earlier, whereas Alzheimer's symptoms typically appear around the mid-60s.